 And recently, she’s learned another lesson: “In the computer field, they look askance at you if you’re over 40: it’s a very ageist and sexist field,” she said.

 Lehmann looked at something that was her, something close to her heart.
 She had rented out half her duplex in the city for years and learned a lot of fix-up skills.
 She put all of them to work in building out the layout of the Bone Gym after doing reams of research, getting help from SCORE of Greater Rochester to find a mentor and develop a business plan.

 And Bone Gym was born.

-Treatment at Bone Gym starts with a free one-hour assessment, then the follow-up sessions of about 15 minutes each week.
+Sessions at Bone Gym starts with a free one-hour introduction, then follow-up work-outs of about 15 minutes each week.
 Those sessions have some support from Excellus.
-Lehmann believes Silver&Fit will also cover some of the costs, which now run $139 per session with a 20% discount for a client who brings a “bone buddy.”ϖ
+Lehmann believes Siver&Fit will also cover some of the costs, which now run $139 per month with a 20% discount for a client who brings a “bone buddy.”